OCamlPro/liquidity/docs/sphinx/src/reference/liquidity.rst

 list given in argument is unmodified.

 * ``( :: ) : 'a -> 'a list -> 'a list`` Add a new element at the head
   of the list.
 The previous list becomes the tail of the new list.
-It is translated to ``CONS`` in Michelson.

   .. tryliquidity:: ../../../../tests/doc/doc40.liq
   .. literalinclude:: ../../../../tests/doc/doc40.liq